Lots of churning and change in the grade 8 and grade 9 years — said a homeschool conference speaker.

 Get them to reflect on schoolwork.

 From my unschooling mindset, this is my default setting.
-Think about each activity and do it with intent.
+Think about each activity and do it with intention.
 Are you scheduling your time well?
 Is there a different framework in which you could think through this topic?
-What do you think of the theme?
+What do you think of the theme of this book?

 Help them work through schedules.